Skip to main content

 Q: Can I implement PPL on a TesiraSERVER-IO or a legacy rack mounted TesiraFORTÉ (non-X)?

-A: No. The Frequency Shift Feedback Suppressor block is essential for system stability and is only available on processors with newer DSP.
-This currently limits PPL deployments to the TesiraFORTÉ X and Tesira VOLTERA D/DM (in special cases) platforms or systems that include these.
+A: No. The Frequency Shift Feedback Suppressor block is essential for system stability and is only available on the TesiraFORTÉ X and Tesira VOLTERA D/DM (in special cases) platforms or systems that include these.

 Q: Does the Presentation Space Designer automatically calculate speaker delay for time alignment?

 A: No, it does not.
 The designer focuses on microphone placement, beam aiming, and gain mapping.
 While adding delay to align the reinforced signal with the presenter's acoustic arrival time can improve localization in very long rooms, it is an advanced, optional tuning step that must be calculated and implemented manually.
-In many spaces, the audible benefit may not be significant enough to warrant the additional complexity.
+Field testing has shown that user preference for delay varies; some find it enhances the experience, while others do not perceive a significant benefit.
+It is an adjustment that can be made based on the specific room and listener feedback.

 Installation and Placement